 Schilling Cider House ($$) – If you are a fan of cider, it will be your paradise.
 They have plenty of cider available here.
 Our favorites are chai cider and red pepper.
 The good idea is to get a cider flight and taste different kinds of cider.

-We prepare ourselves thoroughly for each of our journeys: read books, guides, analyze maps.
-It is a great to know as much as possible about the place we plan to see.
+In this section of the Seattle Itinerary, we share our favorite books, maps, and inspiration with you.
+Not only about Seattle but more about the state of Washington and the Pacific Northwest if you plan a long road trip.
+We prepare ourselves thoroughly for each of our journeys: read books, and guides, and analyze maps.
+It is great to know as much as possible about the place we plan to see.
 We like to know the history of a given location.
 As photography passionates, we want to have good photos, so we are looking for the best photo spots.
 Below are some book recommendations that you may like as well.

 Photographing Washington is for us the best.
 We love all the series to each state.
 This book offers an excellent overview of photography opportunities for Washington State.
 As with other books in the series, the printing is perfect, and the binding is durable.
 There’s a lot more detail on places than you get in a general travel guide.
 It’s lots of photographic hints & tips.